matrix-org/matrix-spec-proposals/proposals/3325-upgrading-invite-only-rooms.md

 > Although it is possible for those homeservers to issue a join event in bad faith,
 > there is no real-world benefit to doing this as those homeservers could easily
 > side-step the restriction by issuing an invite first anyway.

+A user may get kicked from the upgraded room, but still be able to rejoin due to being a member of the original room.
+This is in contrast with an invite-only room, where a user who is kicked cannot rejoin unless they are re-invited.
+This can be worked around by banning the user rather than kicking them.

 ## Unstable prefix